A/B testing statistics can often seem overwhelming, but they are essential for making informed decisions.

 To better understand A/B stats, we need to scale back to the beginning.

-A/B testing refers to experiments where two or more variations of the same webpage are compared against each other by displaying them to real-time visitors to determine which performs better for a given goal.
-A/B testing is not limited to web pages; you can A/B test your emails, popups, sign-up forms, apps, and more.
+A/B testing refers to experiments in which two or more variations of the same webpage are compared by displaying them to real-time visitors to determine which performs better for a given goal.
+A/B testing is not limited to web pages; you can A/B test your emails, pop-ups, sign-up forms, apps, and more.

-Nowadays, most MarTech software comes with an A/B testing function built-in.
+Nowadays, most MarTech software comes with built-in A/B testing functionality.

 Executing an A/B test becomes simple when you know precisely what you are testing and why.